sociam/epsm18/README.md

 # Website for the Ethics and Privacy for Social Machines, Social Groups and Aggreations workshop

+## Acknowledgements
+The site (including the basics of this README) was forked from https://mobilevis.github.io

 ## Configuring site properties

 Site metadata is in [_config.yml](_config.yml)